goldmann/wildfly-docker-deployment-example/README.md

 # Deployment with the `jboss/wildfly` Docker image

 This example shows how to deploy a war file using the [`jboss/wildfly` Docker image](https://registry.hub.docker.com/u/jboss/wildfly/).
+You can see the expanded node-info.war's contents [here](https://github.com/jlmitch5/jboss_wildfly_war_expanded)

 ## Instructions